 -Be proactive and have a plan.
 Use your expertise to anticipate and prevent job problems.

 -Do check with the customer periodically to see if they’re happy with the way the job is going and to update them on the job progress.
 Quickly resolve all customer job concerns.

--Do not make unnecessary noise.
+-Don’t make unnecessary noise.
 A paint job can be a noisy undertaking without adding any unnecessary noise.
 So spare your customer and their neighbor’s additional discomforts and don’t speak unnecessarily loudly, yell or play open speaker radios.

--Do not unnecessarily extend the length of their job.
-Do not conduct personal business on the phone or take unscheduled breaks.
+-Don’t conduct personal business on the phone or take unscheduled breaks.
 This is not just a profitability point but a matter of customer service.
 Remember customers want their lives back as soon as possible.